GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ## Challenges

-- Setting Up the Environment
+- Setting up the environment
    - Before we can hack, you will need to set up a few things.
    - Run the instructions on our [Environment Setup](../../faq/howto-setup-environment.md) page.
 - Challenge 1: Let's start exploring!